rjs3c/telemetry-processing/README.md

 $app->getContainer()->get('telemetrySettings')['soapSettings'];
 ```
 ### Administrator User
-For correct user management, a user with the 'admin' flag exist in the telemetry_users table.
+For correct user management, a user with the 'admin' flag **must** exist in the telemetry_users table.

-By default, there is a user of administrator status.
+By default, there is a user of administrator status included.
+NB.
+The credentials can and **should** be changed by using the administration interface and changing their password.

 * **Username** : telemetry_user
 * **Password** : telemetry_user_pass

-NB.
-The credentials can be changed by using the administration interface and changing their password.

 ### Misc.
 Application Constants: